EonTechnology/server-proxy/README.md

 ```

 ### Updating peer-server
-To update the code base of the peer, is necessary to execute in the project folder:
+To update the code base of the peer you need to execute the following command in the project folder:
 ```
 git submodule update
 ```